Waaal/BobaOS/doc/STCQ/HardwareInterrupts.md

 We now have a timer, that sends 100 times a second to IRQ0 at master and the PIC sends it to the CPU.
 Dont forget to handle the interrupt at vector 32 with the IDT.

+### Acknowledgment
+The PIC needs acknowledgment for a interrupt so that it can send new interrupts on these lines.
+For example if the PIC sends an interrupt on IRQ 0 and it is mapped to vector 32.
+You need to acknowledge back that you have handled this interrupt.
+Otherwies the PIC wont send any new interrupts on vector 32.

+#### How to send a acknowledgment
+[Missing]